ResourcesLogin to access resource downloads.

-This activity invites students to think about hope - what is hope, and how do we find it?
+This activity invites pupils to think about hope - what is hope, and how do we find it?

-It invites students to think of someone (maybe themselves, or someone they know) who is having a difficult time, and who needs hope.
+It invites pupils to think of someone (maybe themselves, or someone they know) who is having a difficult time, and who needs hope.

 This activity was sent to us by our friends at BeSpace, Oxford.
 They were developed by a local team who are based in Abingdon.
 It is also part of our Narnia Series.